hemantksingh/messup-learn/People/Influence.md

 * Use word for word quotations from your fact findings for impact.
 * Link your recommendations back to the findings e.g. Focus on Non functional requirements is based on the recent outage and security attacks on the website.

+## Expand your network by finding allies amd building relationships

+* Let others come up with the solution or recommendation that you wish to put forward.
+They are more likely to buy-in and commit to an idea if they have a sense of ownership.
+In order for an idea to spread throughout the organisation or even the world, sometimes it means to give up our own individual ownership of that to share with others.
+Make your idea bigger than yourself, make it ours.

+* Getting others to help your cause is crucial in going beyond the power of your personal brand.
+In most organizations, goals get accomplished because a critical mass of people agree on those goals.
+Expand your power and influence by building on your personal and professional networks.
+You need to think about who in the organization - departments, people - do I need to have successful relationships with in order to influence effectively as I go about being successful at my role?

 ## Use objective criteria

+* Draw attention to the need of the opportunity.
+Why is your idea so important?
+In a business context you want to think about the cost, resources, timeline and the customer impact of implementing your idea.
 * Highlight risk and **focus the risk on the their objective**.
 Basically highlight the risk to them, your risk is most likely of no interest to them. e.g.
   * *We want quick results*  Taking action on incomplete information can result in a low quality product and damage the company's reputation.
   * *We want to rollout all the products together* - Risk of waste and overspend because it may result in not finishing any product.

 ## Adapt to situations

+* Adjust your goals to avoid resistance, stepping on other's toes is never a good idea especially in its early stages.

 *Its not about you, its about the wider cause*

-There are going to be situations when you are not going to be able to reach an agreement with a contrarian view.
-In such circumstances rather than being driven by personal ego, emotion or resentment, assess whether the proposed alternative still provides you a route to achieve your main goals.
-Focusing your mind on the eventual goal will provide you the perspective to whether support the alternative or not.
+* In situations when you are not able to reach an agreement with a contrarian view, think about trade-offs and compromise.
+In such circumstances rather than being driven by personal ego, emotion or resentment, assess whether the proposed alternative still provides you a route to achieve your main goal.
+Focusing your mind on the common goals will provide you the perspective to whether support the alternative or not.

-## Expand your network by finding allies

-Getting others to help your cause is crucial in going beyond the power of your personal brand.
-In most organizations, goals get accomplished because a critical mass of people agree on those goals.
-Expand your power and influence by building on your personal and professional networks.
-You need to think about who in the organization - departments, people - do I need to have successful relationships with in order to influence effectively as I go about being successful at my role?